What Should Everyone Know About CBD?

 -

-CBD Does Not Make You “High”
+Does CBD Make You "High"?

 While both THC and CBD are compounds called cannabinoids, and both are found in the same plants, CBD is completely non-intoxicating in humans and does not produce any powerful psychoactive effects like its cousin, THC.
 In other words, CBD does not get you high.
 CBD is also unlikely to cause you to fail a drug test, unless is has a THC content over 0.3%.
 However, if you are worried about potentially failing a drug test, we recommended only using CBD isolate products, which are pure CBD and contain no THC.